sinri/sizuka/README.md

 ## Deploy

-1. Clone this repo, or download project as zip.
+1. Clone this repo, or download project.
+1. Run `./composer.phar install` in the project directory.
 1. Create a configuration file `config/config.php`.
 Sample is given as `config/config.sample.php`.
 1. Make the cache directory and the log directory writable.
 1. Configure the server.